polydot2/joseph-mccarthy.github.io/content/posts/night-sky-pi-first-timelapse/index.md

 date: 2022-09-16T13:08:22+01:00
 draft: false
 sidebar: true
-tags: [Night Sky Pi, Project, Python, Rasberry Pi]
+tags: [Night Sky Pi, Project, Python, Raspberry Pi]
 hero: "hero.png"
 summary: "The first generated timelapse for the night sky pi, but not using a Rasberry Pi"
 ---